ekoontz/dag-unify/README.md

 is no different from `:fail` as far as unification is concerned.

-`:fail` will also be returned if the result of trying to unify values where the result of unification would result in having incompatible values for the same reference.
+`:fail` is used to represent a failed attempt of trying to unify values which are not equal (if atomic values) or have some part that is not equal.
 For example:

 ```
 (let [myref (ref :top)